 Confident and very well-trained employees are the guarantee of high quality machines, which is reflected in their diligence and attention to every detail of the machine building process.

-China’s industry is currently in the stage of rapid development, the demand for high-end CNC machine tools will also continue to grow.
+China’s industry is currently in the stage of rapid development, the demand for high-end CNC machine will also continue to grow.

 In April 2001, the company was established as a joint venture with Dalian Machine Tool Group and has been in the limelight for seven years.